richpl/PyBasic/README.md

 * It is not possible to renumber a program.
 This would require considerable extra functionality.
 * Negative values are printed with a space (e.g. '- 5') in program listings because of tokenization.
 This does not affect functionality.
-* Note that variable names must only consist of alphabetic characters, not numbers or special characters (e.g. *MYVAR5* and *MY_VAR* are invalid).
-Alphanumeric variable names that include special characters such as underscores are a possible future enhancement.
 * Decimal values less than zero must be expressed with a leading zero (i.e. 0.34 rather than .34)
 * User input values cannot be directly assigned to array variables in an **INPUT** or **READ** statement
 * Strings representing numbers (e.g. "10") can actually be assigned to numeric variables in **INPUT** and **READ** statements without an